 Decoding construction: How manufacturers can meet the demand for data

-Data is rising to the top as the new must-have for all players in the building industry.
+Data is rising to the top as the new must-have for players in the building industry.
 But what does it mean for manufacturers?
 Let’s decode data in construction and explore why you should make it a top priority.

 A building project involves a vast amount of information.
-There are quite literally thousands of pieces of information generated for every project that needs to be gathered, analyzed, and shared throughout every phase of the building project.
+There are quite literally thousands of pieces of information generated for every project that needs to be gathered, analysed and shared throughout every phase of the building project.

 Data in construction impacts every stakeholder involved in the project.
-Not only does it form an intelligent baseline for how decisions are made, but it also sets the parameters for how a building is designed, how efficiently it’s built, and how it can be maintained.
+Not only does it form an intelligent baseline for how decisions are made, but it also sets the parameters for how a building is designed, how efficiently it’s built and how it can be maintained.
 And that's only a small portion of the benefits.

 The emergence of data in the building industry